assistant dean for undergraduate student services

 Friedman, A.A, (2010).
 MTEL Preparation Text for General Curriculum: Elementary Education.
 New York: Research Education Associates.

 Friedman, A. A. (2009) MTEL Preparation Text for English Content Exam.
 New York: Research Education Associates.

-Friedman, A. A. (in press).
+Friedman, A. A. (January 2014).
 Dialogues of discernment.
 In T. Landy & K. Eifler (Eds.), Becoming beholders: Cultivating sacramental imagination and actions in college classrooms.
 New York: Liturgical Press.